Static self-induced heterogeneity in glass-forming liquids: Overlap as a microscope: Results

 From the observation that $\delta\epsilon^*(R=4,T)/T = \delta \Sigma(T)\xi_\Sigma(T)/4$ is nearly constant, we deduce that $\delta \Sigma(T) \sim 1/\xi_\Sigma(T)$.
 Combining this with the above remark that $\xi_{\Sigma}\approx \xi_{\rm ps}$, we conclude that $\delta \Sigma(T) \sim 1/\xi_{\rm ps}(T) \sim \Sigma(T)$.
 This is in agreement with the RFOT theory which predicts that $\delta \Sigma(T)\sim [\Sigma(T)]^{d/[2(d-\theta)]} \sim \Sigma(T)$~\cite{dzero2009replica} in $d=2$ with $\theta=1$.

 We test the self-consistency of this series of assumptions in Fig.~\ref{fig:std}(b) where we represent four different quantities: (i) $1/\xi_\Sigma(T)$ obtained by using Eq.~(\ref{eqn:xi_sigma}), (ii) $\delta\epsilon^*(R=2,T)/T$, (iii) $1/\xi_\mathrm{ps} (T)$ taken from Ref.~[\onlinecite{berthier2019zero}], and (iv) the configurational entropy $\Sigma(T)$ estimated by using Eq.~(\ref{eqn:sigma}).
 It can be seen that the four quantities evolve with temperature in essentially the same way.
 The quantities (i)-(iii) are rescaled by a constant factor, as they are defined up to an arbitrary prefactor.
-The very good agreement found between these four quantities confirms our hypothesis that the standard deviation for $R=2$ essentially follows the temperature evolution of the configurational entropy density itself, while its comparison with the result $R=4$ provides an estimate for the entropy correlation length which is in good agreement with the known evolution of the point-to-set-correlation length, $\xi_\Sigma(T) \sim \xi_{\rm ps}(T)$ in the studied temperature regime.
+The very good agreement found between these four quantities confirms our hypothesis that the standard deviation for $R=2$ essentially follows the temperature evolution of the configurational entropy density itself, while its comparison with the result $R=4$ provides an estimate for the entropy correlation length which is in good agreement with the known evolution of the point-to-set-correlation length, $\xi_\Sigma(T) \sim \xi_{\rm ps}(T)$ in the studied temperature regime. \rev{As shown in Fig.~\ref{fig:std}, the configurational entropy and the point-to-set correlation length display a temperature evolution that is compatible with measurements performed in several glass-forming models~\cite{berthier2019configurational}.
+This modest temperature evolution has given rise to debates regarding the relevance of thermodynamic flucutations to account for the physics of supercooled liquids: see for instance Refs.\cite{PhysRevLett.119.195501,doi:10.1063/1.5086509}.}

 Finally, these considerations about the correlation lengths rationalize the absence of a qualitative change in the maps of Fig.~\ref{fig:map}, as the point-to-set length only grows moderately in the temperature range investigated, and this modest evolution is masked by the coarse-graining procedure used to represent the random field.